JvanKatwijk/cwskimmer/README.md

-So, the resulting cwskimmer computes 500 times a second a spectrum and from that spectrum 32 "bin"s are chosen, the bits around the central frequency, under the suumption that that is wjere I want do decode cw messages - if any.
+So, the resulting cwskimmer computes 500 times a second a spectrum and from that spectrum 48 "bin"s are chosen, the bins around the central frequency, under the assumption that that is where I want do decode cw messages - if any.

-The binwidth. i.e. the frequency distance between successive bins, is 192000 / 2048, i.e. slightly less than 100 Hz. so, with 32 bins
+The binwidth. i.e. the frequency distance between successive bins, is 192000 / 2048, i.e. slightly less than 100 Hz. so, with 48 bins
-that are further being processed gives an span of just over 3 KHz.
+further being processed, it gives an span of just over 4 KHz.

 The approach per bin is straightforward, it is known that  "sample"s arrive with a frequency of 500 samples/second.